The 6 worst foods for your thyroid gland

 It raises inflammation in your body and makes all autoimmune diseases worse.
 Sugar fuels the growth of all sorts of harmful pathogens in your gut.
 It fosters gut infections.
 If your gut lining is overgrown with harmful microbes, they inflame the lining of your intestines and cause “leaky gut syndrome”.
 This is an initiator and driver of all autoimmune disease.

-Glutamine is excellent for helping to heal the damage to the gut caused by sugar or other factors.
-If you would like to have something sweet, and xylitol are natural sweeteners.
+My Ultimate Gut Health powder is excellent for helping to heal the damage to the gut caused by sugar or other factors.
+If you would like to have something sweet, stevia and xylitol are natural sweeteners.
 Small amounts of raw honey and natural maple syrup are fine too.